-- Pinky raising is seen as an effeminate act, possible one of sophistication.
+- Pinky raising is seen as an effeminate act, possibly one of sophistication.
 It’s just something some refined, intelligent people do.
 And not the working class rabble!

 - Pinky raising is something that posh people do.

 - Pinky raising is for women only—if a man does it, this means he’s cursed by the leftist cult and is a communist and the reason why society is imploding.

 So there we go.
 Pinky raising, eh?
 In one tiny little human gesture, we have an entire socioeconomic, polemic, and pretty tedious reason to go around labelling people.

 We’ll raise a cup of tea to that!
 And we may, or may not, raise our little finger when doing so.